 General Psychiatry Unit

-Patients on this unit typically have very limited resources and suffer from the full range of psychiatric diagnoses including major depression, bipolar disorder, schizophrenia, and substance abuse.
+Patients on the General Psychiatry unit is typically have very limited resources and suffer from the full range of psychiatric diagnoses including major depression, bipolar disorder, schizophrenia, and substance abuse.
 In order to improve the patients’ level of functioning and to help them reintegrate into the community, social workers serve as illness educators, conduct cognitive behavioral therapy, deal with family relations and treatment compliance, and coordinate aftercare planning.

 Adult Mood Disorders Unit